stephtowch/stephtowch.github.io/content/post/2025-04-P3/index.md

 ## 🏃‍♀️ 3.
 Prioritising My Physical Fitness
 Going to the gym or out for a walk.
-Whether it’s a gym session or a long walk, it’s part of my academic stamina plan.
+It’s part of my academic stamina plan.
 A PhD is a marathon, not a sprint.

 ## 📖 4.
 Blog > Papers
 “I *should* have finished reading all those papers by now...”